Skip to content

 Complementary Therapies

-Our range of Complementary Therapies are in place to provide both support and relaxation to patients on our Inpatient Unit and our Wellbeing Centre as well as their carers, and our treatments take place in a calm, tranquil environment.
+Our range of Complementary Therapies are in place to provide both support and relaxation to patients and their carers on our Inpatient Unit, in our Wellbeing Centre and in their own homes in the community.

 Our Complementary Therapies Team

-We have one qualified Complementary Therapist at the Hospice, supported by a range of volunteers.
+We have one qualified Complementary Therapist who works both at the Hospice and in the local community, supported by a range of volunteers.
 We are extremely lucky to have volunteer therapists who each hold the relevant qualification for their area of practice and give their time freely for the benefit of Hospice patients collectively.
 This enables the Hospice to offer a varied range of Complementary Therapies to patients and their loved ones.

 How Complementary Therapies help